 While it is necessary to clean away clutter, throwing the incorrect paper or deleting a crucial e-mail might have negative implications.
-In a litigation, not having a document might make the difference between winning and losing.
+In litigation, not having a document might make the difference between winning and losing.

 - Reduce Storage & Operational Cost: Maintaining an enormous number of records requires time, money, and labor.
 A properly executed policy will help to save money on physical storage by controlling the growth of data volume.
-Also, it will help improving accessibility & reachability.
+Also, it will help improve accessibility & reachability.

 - Reduce Litigation Risks: Keeping information for more than it is legally stated or destroying documents that should be available for a definite time will surely expose your business to different types of fines, penalties, or other legal consequences.

 - Improved Security: Protecting information that is critical to business operations is extremely important.
 It will minimize data leakage and make sure information is available if need be.

 What are Record Retention Policies?

 Record retention policies are used to set a time frame for proper records management.
 This is especially important for companies that have data storage and archiving needs.

 A records retention policy is a legal requirement for every organization.
 The records retention policy should be used as a guide for the organization to know how long to keep their records.
 This can be done by keeping records that are related to the organization’s operations, financial transactions, and legal matters.

 The records retention policy is also an important document in the event that an audit occurs.
 Records that are no longer needed should be disposed of properly through methods like shredding or burning them.